Skip to content

 • diplomacy builds are gaining ground as players find new synergies.

-• Federation Builder remains essential for learning hard content.
+• Federation Builder remains essential for learning hard content — see the boss guide.

 What's underrated: